 An essential part of networking is to be memorable - for the right reasons.
 This means recognising and developing your personal brand so that you can network effectively, says Stephanie Peckham, co-director of business relationship experts Smarter Networking

-When you consider that research suggests that word-of-mouth recommendation has a far greater influence (more than 80%) over how an individual makes a purchase than other forms of marketing, you can start to appreciate the potential impact of your own brand.
+When you consider that research suggests word-of-mouth recommendation has a far greater influence (more than 80 per cent) over how an individual makes a purchase than other forms of marketing, you can start to appreciate the potential impact of your own brand.

 But how do you recognise what your personal brand is, and how can you shape it so that you influence other people positively?

 How do I know what my personal brand is?

 In his book Brand it Like Beckham, Andy Milligan outlines the key factors of David Beckham's brand.
 This is split into his public and private "self" and what he is known for in each area.
 In his private brand (which is anything but private!) are his roles as son, father and husband; his public brand includes celebrity, footballer and fashion icon.

 These are the core elements of what has become a successful brand combining the "ordinary East London boy" with the more exceptional professional footballer and celebrity.
 But there are other characteristics, too, including David Beckham's values, motivations, ambitions, personality, interests and connections, as well as more visible qualities such as his appearance and communication style.

 What is probably most important about this model of personal brand is that it is broader than David Beckham's professional reputation alone.
 It recognises that the whole person needs to be considered when identifying a personal brand.